GraphSAINT/GraphSAINT/train_config/README.md

 * *loss*: `['sigmoid' / 'softmax']` loss function to choose (sigmoid for multi-label / softmax for single label)
 * *arch*: `['<int>-<int>-...']` network architecture. `1` means an order 1 layer (self feature plus 1-hop neighbor feature), and `0` means an order 0 layer (self feature only).
   * NOTE: a graph conv layer in S-GCN is equivalent to a `1-0` structure in GraphSAINT; a graph conv layer in other baselines is equivalent to a `1` layer in GraphSAINT.
   * For the above reason, when evaluating PPI and Reddit (which are evaluated in the S-GCN paper), GraphSAINT uses `1-0-1-0` architecture.
-When evaluating Flickr and Yelp, GraphSAINT uses `1-1-0` (where the last `0` is stands for dense layer for the classifier).
+When evaluating Flickr and Yelp, GraphSAINT uses `1-1-0` (where the last `0` is for the dense layer of the node classifier)
   * We believe such design choice on architecture gives us the fairest comparison with baselines.
 * *act*: `['I' / 'relu' / 'leaky_relu']` activation function, where `I` is for linear activation.
 For `leaky_relu`, the current version of the code supports only the default alpha value.
 * *bias*: `['bias' / 'norm']` whether to apply bias or batch norm at the end of each conv layer.
 S-GCN uses batch norm, and so GraphSAINT also uses batch norm in all `./train_config/neurips/` configurations.